-California AB 810 is a legislative bill that mandates applicants for tenure-track and tenure positions to sign a release form that authorizes, in the event the applicant reaches the final stages of the application process, the release of information by the applicant's previous employers to the UC location concerning any substantiated allegations of misconduct in order to permit the UC location to evaluate the released information with respect to the criteria for a potential job placement.
-The bill further requires the UC to use the signed release form to make a reasonable attempt to obtain information from the previous employer concerning any substantiated allegations of misconduct.
+• In the event the applicant reaches the final stages of the application process, the applicants for tenure-track/tenured appointments will be required to sign a release form that authorizes the release of information by the applicant's previous employers to the UC location concerning any substantiated allegations of misconduct.
+This authorization will permit the UC location to evaluate the released information with respect to the criteria for a potential appointment.

+• The law requires the UC location to use the signed release form from applicants for tenure-track/tenured appointments to make a reasonable attempt to obtain information from the previous employer concerning any substantiated allegations of misconduct.